wixtoolset/wix3/src/chm/documents/customactions/wixsettingchange.html.md

 The WixBroadcastSettingChange and WixBroadcastEnvironmentChange custom actions are immediate custom actions that send a WM\_SETTINGCHANGE message to all top-level windows indicating that settings have changed.
 WixBroadcastSettingChange indicates that unspecified settings have changed.
 WixBroadcastEnvironmentChange indicates that environment variables have changed.

-Other programs are supposed to listen for WM\_SETTINGCHANGE and update any internal state with the new setting.
+Other programs can listen for WM\_SETTINGCHANGE and update any internal state with the new setting.

 Windows Installer itself sends the WM\_SETTINGCHANGE message for settings it changes while processing an MSI package but cannot do so for changes a package makes via custom action.
-We've also received reports that Windows Installer does not reliably send WM\_SETTINGCHANGE for environment variable changes.
+Also, Windows Installer does not send WM\_SETTINGCHANGE for environment variable changes when a reboot is pending.

 There are two steps you need to take to use the WixBroadcastSettingChange or WixBroadcastEnvironmentChange custom actions in your MSI package: